Dejai/iris/tools/expandAndCollapse/README.md

 # Expand And Collapse

-This page is a model remake based on pages originally created in Confluence Wiki spaces.
-This page is intended to highlight the custom tool that I built to expand and collapse the 'Expand' macro provided by Confluence.
+The "Expand and Collapse" tool was originally built as a simple JavaScript tool and added to pages in our team Confluence Wiki space.
+The purpose of this tool was to supplement the "Expand" macro that Confluence provided.
+This allowed you to add content to a page in an element that was hidden by default.
+Upon clicking the associated link, it would expand or collapse the content.
+This was convenient in helping to make a large amount of data presentable.
+However, there did not seem to be a way to expand all sections at once.
+So, I worked on this tool to do just that - expand and collapse multiple "Expand" macros on a Confluence page.

 [Checkout a Mock Version](https://dejai.github.io/iris/tools/expandAndCollapse/)